Trump declared to be in 'very good health' after annual physical

 Breaking News Emails

-WASHINGTON — President Donald Trump is in “very good health,” the White House physician said Friday after conducting Trump's annual physical examination.
+WASHINGTON — President Donald Trump is in “very good health,” the White House physician said Friday after conducting his annual physical examination.

 “Over the course of approximately four hours, I performed and supervised the evaluation with a panel of 11 different board certified specialists.
 He did not undergo any procedures requiring sedation or anesthesia,” Conley said.